 Education.
 Completed his primary studies and in 1893, attracted by the fame of Don John Bosco, he followed his older brother to Italy to join the Salesian congregation.
 Two other brothers also entered the congregation.
 In 1896, he joined the Congregation of St. Francis of Sales of St. John Bosco (Salesians), in Foglizzo, where he met Michele Rua, a future blessed.
 After studying in the Salesian houses of Lombriasco, Turin, Kraków, Lviv, and Rome, he received a doctorate in philosophy on July 10, 1900 from the Pontifical Gregorian University.
 He returned to Poland to complete his training at Oświęcim.
 He received the subdiaconate on March 18, 1905; and the diaconate on the following July 9.

 Priesthood.
-Ordained, September 23, 1905, Kraków, by Anatol Nowak, titular bishop of Irenopoli, auxiliary of Kraków.
-Further studies, 1905-1907.
-Rector of the new Salesian house in Pizemyśl from 1907 to 1909; and later of that of Vienna, 1909-1919.
-In 1919 when the Austro-Hungarian province was divided, he was named provincial, 1919-1922; he founded some ten new houses.
-Apostolic administrator of Upper Silesia, November 7, 1922.
-Protonotary apostolic, November 15, 1922.
+Ordained, September 23, 1905, Kraków, by Anatol Wincenty Nowak, titular bishop of Irenopoli di Cilicia, auxiliary of Kraków.
+After further studies between 1905 and 1907, he became rector of the new Salesian house in Pizemyśl from 1907 to 1909; and later, of that of Vienna from 1909 to 1919.
+In 1919 when Austria and Hungary divided, he founded, until 1922, new Salesian houses.
+He was appointed apostolic administrator of Polish Upper Silesia on November 7, 1922.
+Named apostolic protonotary on November 15, 1922.

-©1998-2017 Salvador Miranda.
+©1998-2019 Salvador Miranda.